The SALSA MLPA Probemix P033 CMT1 is an in vitro diagnostic (IVD)1

 gene is suggested to be responsible for CMT type 2A (Zhao et al. 2001; Drew et al. 2015).

 Hereditary neuropathy with liability to pressure palsies (HNPP) is characterized by repeated focal pressure neuropathies such as carpal tunnel syndrome and peroneal palsy with foot drop.
 Recovery from acute neuropathy is often complete; when recovery is not complete, the resulting disability is usually mild.
 Some affected individuals also have signs of a mild to moderate peripheral neuropathy.
-The prevalence of HNPP is estimated at 7 to 16 cases per 100,000 population.
-Penetrance is 100% but expressivity is highly variable even within the same family.
-Approximately 6% to 23% of individuals diagnosed with HNPP have an asymptomatic affected parent.
-A contiguous gene deletion of chromosome 17p11.2 that includes PMP22
+The prevalence of HNPP is estimated at 7-16 in 100,000.
+The penetrance is 100% but expressivity is highly variable even within the same family.
+Approximately 6-23% of individuals diagnosed with HNPP have an asymptomatic affected parent.
+A contiguous gene deletion of chromosome 17p12 that includes PMP22

 is present in approximately 80% of affected individuals; the remaining 20% have a pathogenic variant in PMP22